fireundubh/playwithfire/fallout4/mods/auto-loot.md

 #### Special Thanks

-- Arthmoor, for creating the dummy actor storage cell and dummy actors
+- **Arthmoor**, for creating the dummy actor storage cell and dummy actors
-- computeteen5, for investigating workarounds to game engine issues
+- **computeteen5**, for investigating workarounds to game engine issues
-- SKK, for advising on fixing the holotape quest script
+- **SKK**, for advising on fixing the holotape quest script

 ## To-Do List